project-sunbird/sunbird.org-docs/developer-docs/server-installation/jenkins-setup.md

 30. Copy the contents of the key you used to connect to the VM into the **ops_ssh_key** file

 31. Create a new ssh key on your local machine or on any server.
 This key will be used for a different user, for example,**deployer**.
-The name is as per your liking.
+The name is as per your liking

 32. Use the command `ssh-keygen -f deployer_ssh_key`.
-The passphrase for this user should be empty.
+The passphrase for this user should be empty

 33. Copy the contents of the **deployer_ssh_key** into **/var/lib/jenkins/secrets/deployer_ssh_key**

 34. If your private GitHub repository has Ansible encrypted files, then enter the decryption password in **/var/lib/jenkins/secrets/vault-pass**.
 If there are no encrypted files, then enter a random value like **12345** into the **vault-pass** file.
-This file cannot be empty.
+This file cannot be empty

 35. Restart the Jenkins server

 > **Note:**
 > Open any of the config files from the **Deploy** directory and save it.
-Without this some of the parameters will not be visible.
+Without this, some of the parameters will not be visible
-> After completing the Jenkins setup, follow instructions provided in the **Running Builds, Artifact Uploads and Deployment** page to create inventory, secrets and Ansible hosts in the private repository.
+> After completing the Jenkins setup, follow instructions provided in the **Running Builds, Artifact Uploads and Deployment** page to create inventory, secrets and Ansible hosts in the private repository